Compressed audio optical disc: Shelf space

-Yellow Book optical disc ROMs with compressed audio may free up as many as five Red Book audio CDs, but they still demand much shelf space, compared to external hard drives and solid-state flash memory.
+Yellow Book optical disc ROMs with compressed audio may free up as many as 11 Red Book audio CDs (1441kbps/128kbps=11discs), but they still demand much shelf space, compared to external hard drives and solid-state flash memory.

 Material degradation

-Unlike mechanical disks with permanent housing such as hard drives, and solid-state devices like flash memory which generally has inexpensive but tough housing, optical discs typically have a reflective surface that can get damaged at relatively low thresholds of surface damage, in which if damage is just accidental, it could mean rendering it unusable.
+Unlike mechanical discs with permanent housing such as hard drives, and solid-state devices like flash memory which generally has inexpensive but tough housing, optical discs typically have a reflective surface that can get damaged at relatively low thresholds of surface damage, in which if damage is just accidental, it could mean rendering it unusable.
 Also, the repeated handling of discs between jewel case and disc drive exposes the disc to dust, and also makes the disc liable to be damaged permanently.

 Also note that some CD and DVD discs also have defective aluminum layers that can flake, and damage the disc naturally.

-If an archival-grade disc is used, such as gold CD or M-DISC, the disc can last far longer than hard drives or flash memory.
+If an archival-grade disc is used, such as gold CD or M-DISC, the disc may last far longer than hard drives or flash memory, according to the claims of their manufacturer.

 File/volume size limits and access to files

 Repeated insertion and removal of optical discs may be required in the case of multi-gigabyte collections.
 Copying the files to a hard drive is one possible workaround to gain faster access to files.

-Recordable Blu-ray Discs can solve this problem to an extent, but have other disadvantages such as the high cost of stand-alone Blu-ray burners and equipment with BD-ROM drives.
-Another option is solid-state flash memory, which is rewritable.
+Recordable Blu-ray Discs can solve this problem to an extent, but have other disadvantages such as the higher cost of recordable Blu-ray discs, higher cost of stand-alone Blu-ray burners and equipment with BD-ROM drives (compared to DVD or CD discs and burners).
+Another option is hard drives and solid-state flash memory, which is re-writable.